-Fondly referred to by her fans as the First Lady of Sports in South Africa, Carol Tshabalala is a renowned sports broadcaster, producer, and voice-over artist.
+Carol Tshabalala (born 11th of August 1981) is a 42-year-old sports broadcaster, producer, and voice-over artist who was nicknamed South Africa’s first lady of sports by her fans.
 She has worked in different reputable media outfits since she began her career as a media personality and has steadily risen through the ranks to become one of the best-known African faces in the business of sports reportage.

-Today, Carol Tshabalala is now a household name in South Africa and is greatly admired for managing to beat all odds and emerge at the very top of what has always been a male-dominated field.
-She has won accolades and awards for her work and is known worldwide for being the first African to host the very prestigious FIFA Ballon d’Or Awards.
+Today, Carol Tshabalala is a household name in South Africa and is greatly admired for beating all odds and emerging at the very top of what has always been a male-dominated field.
+She has won accolades and awards for her work and is known worldwide for being the first African to host the prestigious FIFA Ballon d’Or Awards.
 Carol has established herself as a force to reckon with in the sports arena and is seen as an inspiration to all girls aspiring to do great things.

 Carol Tshabalala Was Born In Soweto